FrickHazard/Homework/Algorithm Design Manual/Chapter 5.md

 ($c$) Let $G = (V, E)$ be a tree with arbitrary weights associated with the vertices.
 Give an efficient algorithm to find a minimum-weight vertex cover of $G$.

 ($a$) We conduct a traversal(DFS or BFS) starting from the root node.
 For every node we traverse that has only one child or no children, we mark that  node for deletion.
-Once a node is marked for deletion we dont delete any of that nodes descendants.
+Once a node is marked for deletion we preserve that nodes descendants.
 The following is the reason why this simple algorithm is the minimum vertex cover.
 Consider any node  $n$ with more than $1$ children.
-If we delete $n$  than we must keep both children, as the edges need to have one node.
-Were as if we delete both children then we always have fewer nodes in $V'$.
+If we delete $n$  than we must keep all children, as edges need to have at least one node.
+If we delete every child then we always have fewer nodes in $V'$.
 Inducting on an arbituary tree this reasoning works all the way down to the leaf depth.

 <!-- ($b$) Conduct a BFS search starting from the root node.
 For each depth compare the weight of the $p$ node to the sum of its children nodes.
 If the weight of $p$ is greater delete the parent, otherwise keep the parent and delete all of $p$'s children.
 There also seems to always two ways to reach a minimum weight, strange. -->